pragya25bai10479-svg/ProgrammingInJava/README.md

 # Smart Travel Budget Planner

-## Project Overview
+## Overview

-Smart Travel Budget Planner is a Java-based application that helps users plan and manage their travel expenses.
-It allows users to add traveler details, record expenses, analyze the total budget, and save a travel budget report.
+Smart Travel Budget Planner is a Java-based application designed to help users plan and manage their travel expenses.
+It allows users to store traveler details, manage different types of expenses, analyze the total budget, and generate a travel budget report.

-## Problem Statement

-Planning a trip involves managing different expenses such as transportation, accommodation, food, and activities.
-Manually tracking these expenses can be difficult.
-This project provides a simple application to organize and analyze travel expenses within a given budget.

-## Objectives
+## Features

-- Add and manage traveler details.
+- Create and manage trip details.
+- Add traveler information.
-- Add, view, update, and delete travel expenses.
+- Add, view, update, and delete expenses.
+- Categorize expenses into transportation, accommodation, food, activities, and miscellaneous.
 - Calculate total and category-wise expenses.
 - Analyze whether the trip is within the planned budget.
-- Save the final travel report to a file.
+- Save the travel budget report to a text file.

-## Main Features

-1. Traveler Management
-2. Expense Management
-3. Budget Analysis
-4. Report Generation
-5. Input Validation
+- Validate user input and handle invalid entries.

+## Technologies and Tools Used

+- Java
+- Object-Oriented Programming
+- Java ArrayList
-6. File Handling
+- File Handling
+- Exception Handling
+- VS Code
+- GitHub

+## OOP Concepts Used

+### Abstraction
+The `Expense` class is an abstract class that provides common properties and behavior for expenses.

+### Inheritance
+Different expense types inherit from the `Expense` class.

+### Polymorphism
+Different expense objects are handled using the common `Expense` reference.

+### Interface
+The `Analyzer` interface defines operations for budget analysis.

+### Encapsulation
+Class data members are private and accessed through methods such as getters and setters.

 ## Project Structure